KetanF/Birth-date-8/README.md

-# Birth Date Numerology: Does your birth date sum total 8?
+# Does your birth date sum total 8?
+Birth Date Numerology
 User friendly python program to find out if the sum of your birth date(tens place + units place) is 8 or not.

 How to use